Investing opportunities: Supporting an ageing population

 Thanks to substantial savings and in some countries, generous social safety nets, many of today’s retirees enjoy comfortable retirements.
 That being said, older generations tend to have greater health and personal care needs than younger people.
 As a result, industries such as healthcare, leisure and financial services are being impacted by the shift to an ageing population.

-“The overwhelming need is to find ways of sustainably resourcing healthcare,” says Stephen Metcalf, head of sustainable investing at RBC Wealth Management in the British Isles and Asia.
-He identifies telemedicine, self-monitoring, and remote surgery as three solutions that could see increased growth.
+“The critical challenge lies in resourcing healthcare in a manner that can keep pace with increasing demands,” notes Stephen Metcalf, head of sustainable investing at RBC Wealth Management in the British Isles and Asia.
+He highlights telemedicine, patient-led monitoring, and remote surgery as three innovative approaches poised for expansion.

 Telemedicine saw huge growth during the COVID-19 pandemic as people have accessed advice, provisional diagnoses and treatment plans through remote appointments with healthcare professionals.
 Adoption of wearable devices and smart homes enables individuals to self-monitor chronic conditions such as diabetes and high blood pressure.
 The data is then transmitted electronically to keep healthcare professionals informed—reducing the need for regular consultations.
 Additionally, remote robot-assisted surgery allows patients to undergo advanced surgical interventions without having to travel long distances.